 He said: “In America I did lots of coaching hours for very little pay, but I cherish this experience to this day due to the impact it had on my coaching development.
-After that I became serious about coaching and therefore went and achieved the UEFA B and an MA in Sports Coaching.
+After that I became serious about coaching and therefore went and achieved the UEFA B and an MA in Sports Coaching."

-“I would highly recommend the MA Sports Coaching degree to every aspiring coach.
+Talking about his time at UCLan, Gareth Said: “I would highly recommend the MA Sports Coaching degree to every aspiring coach.
 I learnt a lot about coaching philosophy and the importance of having one.
 I found the coaching philosophy module most useful and I have introduced this notion to my current organisation.
 It has definitely had a huge impact on the way I coach and how effective I am.”

-He added: “Ensure you pursue something that you enjoy and feel passionate about.
+When asked about what advice he’d give to those wanting to do something similar, Gareth said: “Ensure you pursue something that you enjoy and feel passionate about.
 I feel so lucky that I am doing something that I completely love.
 Cherish all your experiences and self-reflect."